-The world has changed a lot since the first wave of feminism, when women sought access to equal education, the right to vote, as well as physical and financial independence, but there is still a long way to go to achieve true gender equality.
-A close proof of this is that, even in the middle of 2022, there is still a significant wage gap between men and women.
-In Germany, the difference is 18%, and in Europe, it is 13%.
-Another example is the lack of representation in government institutions; the European Parliament has only 39.2% of women, the latter figure being the highest value in history.
+The answer is YES, there’s still a difference.
+It is true that the world has changed a lot since the first wave of feminism, where women sought access to equal education, the right to vote, as well as physical and financial independence.
+However, there is still a long way to go to achieve true gender equality.
+A familiar example of this is that – even in the middle of 2022 – there is still a significant wage gap between men and women.
+In Germany, the difference is 18% and in Europe, it is 13%.
+Another example of this is the lack of representation in government institutions: the European Parliament is currently made up with only 39.2% women, which is the historical maximum.

-Hence, it is important to analyze gender inequality and its relation to the climate crisis through the lens of intersectionality.
-In this way, we can include the systemic inequalities that were set from the overlapping of different social factors such as gender, ethnicity and social class.
-All these situations of violence and inequality faced by women show that being a woman in this society is clearly a disadvantage.
-But, if we are aware that this inequality exists, why does it continue to be propagated?
+Considering all that has been mentioned, it is important to analyze gender inequality and its relation to the climate crisis through the lens of intersectionality.
+In this way, we can include the systemic inequalities that are configured from the overlapping of different social factors such as gender, ethnicity and social class.
+All the situations of violence and inequality faced by women show that being a woman in this society is clearly a disadvantage.
+A major question arises: if we are aware of the inequality, why does it still exist?

 Our current conditions are a response to a historical truth: we live under a patriarchal system.
 But what do we mean when we talk about patriarchy?
-Patriarchy is an unequal hierarchical system, which attributes characteristics, roles, statuses, and behaviors to each person based on their gender.
-What it does is to divide women from men based on a supposed female inferiority, giving men the dominant power.
+Patriarchy is an unequal hierarchical system, which attributes characteristics, roles, status and behavior to each sex based on their gender.
+It divides women from men based on a supposed female inferiority, giving men the dominant power.
 According to Kate Millet, patriarchy is a “system of male domination that facilitates the oppression and subordination of women”.

-This same relationship of domination and subjugation experienced by feminized bodies is transmitted to how they perceive nature.
+This same relationship of domination and subjugation experienced by feminized bodies is replicated with nature.
 Both have been objectified and used as a territory of conquest, as objects of exploitation, and are victims of violence.
-Nature and women are – to a large extent – victims of the externalities of economic development.
+Nature and women are to a large extent victims of the externalities of economic development.

-We currently live under an economic system that subjugates territories and nature in favor of a supposed economic development based on accumulation and consumption.
-Moreover, it is controlled by invisible forces, under the utopia of infinite growth and the fantasy of individuality on a planet with limited resources.
-Therefore, we can say that the climate crisis and gender inequality have patriarchal roots and are partially the result of supremacist capitalism.
+Currently, we live under an economic system that subjugates territories and nature in favor of a supposed economic development based on accumulated production and consumption.
+Moreover, this economic system is controlled by invisible forces, under the misguided idea of infinite growth and the fantasy of individuality on a planet with limited resources.
+Therefore, we can say that the climate crisis and gender inequality have patriarchal roots and are partly the result of supremacist capitalism.

 |“Women’s organizations and feminist movements are taking a broader look at the problem of climate change.
 We see how classism, patriarchy and racism are intertwined to accelerate the destruction of the planet.
 We as Indigenous women talk about putting life at the centre as part of the political project.”|